Just to get you up to speed if you don’t know what Hulu is and what situation is before I get to the rebuttal I found today:

 boxee is a wonderful-looking piece of media centre software (which by the way is going to be running on my next media centre when I get round to doing that) that not only allows you to play media on your machine or from DVD’s etc. but also connects to some popular TV streaming websites — such as the BBC iPlayer, Hulu and more.

-The "situation" is that Hulu has been forced by the content providers to not support boxee any more, their blog post on the situation and on the boxee blog for a start).
+The “situation” is that Hulu has been forced by the content providers to not support boxee any more, their blog post on the situation and boxee’s thoughts on the situation are both well worth reading (basic I think they both boil down to neither party, Hulu & boxee, wanted this to happen but the TV companies forced the issue).

 I personally don’t understand it, I assume that the TV companies don’t pay Hulu to support their distribution costs - so it probably costs them next to nothing — but will probably be currently providing them less revenue than traditional broadcasting.
 However why they see a difference between using a piece of software to make getting TV programs onto your TV a little bit easier than using a browser on the same machine really makes no sense.